codefresh-io/cap-docs.codefresh.io/_docs/pipelines/stages.md

 ---
-title: "Pipeline Stages"
+title: "Grouping steps in pipelines"
-description: "Grouping steps in stages for better visualization"
+description: "Group steps into stages for better visualization"
-group: codefresh-yaml
+group: pipelines
 toc: true
 ---

-With Codefresh you can [create really complex pipelines]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/) with any number of steps.
-To better visualize the pipeline, you can group several steps into a single _stage_ that will show up as a separate column in the [pipeline view]({{site.baseurl}}/docs/configure-ci-cd-pipeline/monitoring-pipelines/).
+With Codefresh you can [create really complex pipelines]({{site.baseurl}}/docs/pipelines/pipelines/) with any number of steps.

+To better visualize the pipeline, you can group several steps into a single _stage_.
+The _stage_ with the group of steps are displayed as a separate column in the [pipeline view]({{site.baseurl}}/docs/pipelines/monitoring-pipelines/).

 {% include
 image.html